Brian Wilson: 2005–2025: Continued activity and final years

 In mid-2011, Wilson reunited with Mike Love, Al Jardine, David Marks, and Bruce Johnston to re-record "Do It Again" in secret for a potential 50th anniversary album.
 Rumors soon circulated in the music press about a world tour by the group.
-In a September report, Wilson said he was not participating in the tour with his bandmates, remarking, "I don't really like working with the guys, but it all depends on how we feel and how much money's involved.
+In a September report, Wilson said he was not participating in the tour with his bandmates: "I don't really like working with the guys, but it all depends on how we feel and how much money's involved.
 Money's not the only reason I made records, but it does hold a place in our lives."
-Ultimately, Wilson agreed to the tour—which lasted until September 2012—and to record the album That's Why God Made the Radio, released in June 2012.
+Ultimately, Wilson agreed to the tour, lasting until September 2012, and to record the album That's Why God Made the Radio, released in June 2012.
 By that time, Wilson had renewed his creative partnership with Joe Thomas.
 Although Wilson was listed as the album's producer, Thomas was credited with "recording" and Love with "executive producer".

 In June 2013, Wilson's website announced that he was recording and self-producing new material with Don Was, Al Jardine, David Marks, Blondie Chaplin, and Jeff Beck.
 It stated that the material might be split into three albums: one of new pop songs, another of mostly instrumental tracks with Beck, and another of interwoven tracks dubbed "the suite" which initially began form as the closing four tracks of That's Why God Made the Radio.
 In January 2014, Wilson declared in an interview that the Beck collaborations would not be released.